Imagine that you are performing customer listening in your call center and you hear a collection conversation sounding like this:

 The best way to prepare collections operations to successfully handle an influx of delinquencies is to make a connection with each customer.

-Use four elements to make connections and build loyalty with your customers:
+Four elements help make connections and build loyalty with your customers:

-1. Use a Simple Call Model to structure the conversation
+1. Use a Simple Call Model Framework to Structure the Conversation

-Avoid that kind of call with a balanced training curriculum.
+Avoid that kind of call with a balanced training, which teaches a simple framework to navigate calls and make a connection with the customer.
 Your curriculum should teach a simple call model to navigate calls to make a connection.
-Remember that not all agents have the life experience to sympathize with customers.
-So, using scenario-based role playing will help paint the picture and put the agent in the customer’s shoes.
+Remember that not all agents have the life experience to empathize with customers.
+So, using scenario-based role playing helps paint the picture and put the agent in the customer’s shoes.
+Also, augmented financial literacy education has been known to help agents build their skills as empathetic listeners.

-A successful program balances instruction on collections call components with activities focused on soft skills and reinforcing the right behaviors.
+A successful training program balances instruction on collections call components with activities focused on soft skills, reinforcing the right behaviors.
 The goal: learn how to have a conversation that resolves delinquency.

 Successful Training Program Components: